Medical marijuana update set for Wednesday evening in Dubuque

-A public update on efforts to expand Iowa's medical marijuana program will be held Wednesday night in Dubuque.
+A public update on efforts to expand Iowa’s medical marijuana program will be held tonight in Dubuque.

 Health care professionals and current and potential users of the program are invited to attend the meeting, set for 7 to 8:30 p.m.
 Wednesday, July 10, at the Dubuque County Fire Training Center, 14928 Public Safety Way.